| | | | | | |

 What are Shikaku Puzzles?

-The goal of a shikaku puzzle is to subdivide the grid into rectangles (and squares) so that the number in each rectangle refers to the area of that rectangle.
-Only one number may appear in each rectangle.
-Additionally, no rectangles may overlap.
+The goal of a shikaku puzzle is to subdivide the grid into rectangles (and squares) so that exactly one number appears in each rectangle.
+Additionally, the number in each rectangle must correspond with the area of the rectangle.
+No rectangles may overlap.

-I find that my students who enjoy Hidato Puzzles also really enjoy these shikaku puzzles.
+I find that my students who enjoy hidoku puzzles also really enjoy these shikaku puzzles.

 My initial research of shikaku puzzles led me to an article by Dr. Jeffrey J. Wanko in NCTM’s Mathematics Teaching in the Middle School May 2010 issue.
 If you don’t have an NCTM membership to view this article, I found a copy uploaded online here.